rodruizronald/go-quitter/example/http_server/README.md

 - `OS interrupt signal`
 - `Http server error`

 There is a single `main()` goroutine in any program.
 In the same case, there can only be a single main quitter; therefore, calling `quitter.NewMainQuitter()` more than once results in a panic.
-The exit function that `quitter.NewMainQuitter()` seats and listens for an event; if a quit event is received, the quitter proceeds to single a quit and waits until all routines have returned.
-Because of this, the exit function should be called either at the end of the main routine.
+The exit function returned by `quitter.NewMainQuitter()` listens for quit events; if an event is received, the quitter proceeds to signal a quit and waits until all routines have returned.
+Because of this, the exit function should be called at the end of the main routine.

 The logic in the main routine is clean and straightforward.
-First, fork two goroutines for starting and stopping the service, and then call the exit function at the end of the main routine.
-If `q.AddGoRoutine()` returns `false`; the quitter has already received a quit event, so the exit function is executed straightway.
+It forks two goroutines for starting and stopping the service and then calls the exit function at the end.
+If `q.AddGoRoutine()` returns `false`, the quitter has already received a quit event so the exit function is executed straightway.

 ```go
 func main() {